sergscob/inception2/README.md

 | Visible in container metadata | Hidden from inspect |
 | Suitable for development | Suitable for production |

-In this project, credentials are managed via `.env` file.
+In this project, credentials for WordPress secondary user can be managed via `.env`.
-In production environments, Docker Secrets would be preferable for improved security.

 ---